pikatchu/closedsource/book/0016-the_challenge.md

 “I think my grandma plays better than that,” Sam added.

 Marcus leaned closer, grinning.
-“Tell you what, newbie—let’s make this interesting.
+“Tell you what, newbie—let's make this interesting.
 One-on-one.
 You and me.
 First to three eliminations.”

 Jenny, standing beside him, whispered.
-“Don’t do it.
-It’s a trap.
+“Don't do it.
+It's a trap.
 He just wants to humiliate you.”

 Leo looked at Marcus.
 The smug expression, the arrogance.